Big Deal (song)

-"Big Deal" is a song written by Jeffrey Steele and Al Anderson, and recorded by American country music artist LeAnn Rimes.
-It was released on September 28, 1999, as the first single from her eponymous album.
-The song charted at number 6 on the US country charts and number 23 on the US Hot 100 chart.
+"Big Deal" (stylized as "BIG Deal") is a song written by Jeffrey Steele and Al Anderson and recorded by American country music artist LeAnn Rimes.
+The song was produced by her father Wilbur C. Rimes.
+It was released on September 7, 1999, as the lead single from her eponymous fourth studio album through Curb Records.
+It was also the only original song included in the album.

+The song became a commercial success, peaking at number six on the US Hot Country Songs chart and number 23 on the Billboard Hot 100.
 The B-side track, "Leaving's Not Leaving," was released on the soundtrack for the film, Anywhere But Here on November 2, 1999.

+Content

+"Big Deal" details the singer bitterly telling off a friend who's madly in love with and happily dating the singer's ex.